Hugh Mostafid qualified from St Thomas's Hospital London in 1989 and trained at Guy's Hospital and the Institute of Urology in London.

 He obtained his MSc in Urology from the University of London in 1996 and won the William Cook travelling fellowship to visit the University of California in Los Angeles, a world-renowned centre of excellence for bladder cancer.

-He was appointed as a consultant urologist in Basingstoke in 2001 and more recently has moved to join the regional bladder cancer service at the Royal Surrey County Hospital in Guildford which covers a population of 1.8 million and is one of the few centres in the country performing robotic-assisted radical bladder cancer surgery.
+He was appointed as a consultant urologist in Basingstoke in 2001 and has recently joined the regional bladder cancer service at the Royal Surrey County Hospital, which covers a population of 1.8 million and is one of the few centres in the country performing robotic-assisted radical bladder cancer surgery.

-In 2014 he was a visiting scholar at the Department of Urology at the University of California in Los Angeles to learn robotic surgery techniques.
+In 2014, he was a visiting scholar at the University of California in Los Angeles to learn robotic surgery techniques.
 He is also an Honorary Senior Lecturer in the Faculty of Health and Medical Sciences at the University of Surrey in Guildford.

 His main clinical interests are bladder cancer, stone disease and urinary tract infection.
-He was one of the first UK urologists to introduce blue light cystoscopy and device assisted intravesical therapy for bladder cancer.
-His main research interests are the diagnosis and treatment of bladder cancer.
+He was one of the first UK urologists to introduce blue light cystoscopy and device-assisted intravesical therapy for bladder cancer.

 He has published over 40 papers and written book chapters on bladder cancer as well as being an invited speaker at national and international meetings on bladder cancer.